 The U.S. Constitution prohibits the imposition of a life-without-parole sentence on a juvenile offender who did not commit homicide.
 A State need not guarantee the offender eventual release, but if it imposes a sentence of life it must provide him or her with some realistic opportunity to obtain release before the end of that term.

 The U.S. Supreme Court held that U.S. Const. amend.
-VIII prohibited the imposition of a life-without-parole sentence on Graham who committed a nonhomicide crime and, while Graham need not be guaranteed eventual release from the life sentence, he must have some realistic opportunity to obtain release before the end of the life term.
+VIII prohibited the imposition of a life-without-parole sentence on the juvenile offender who committed a nonhomicide crime and, while the defendant need not be guaranteed eventual release from the life sentence, he must have some realistic opportunity to obtain release before the end of the life term.
 The practice of sentencing a juvenile who did not commit a homicide offense to life without parole was exceedingly rare and a national community consensus developed against it, and none of the recognized goals of penal sanctions, i.e., retribution, deterrence, incapacitation, and rehabilitation, provided an adequate justification for the sentence.
-Further, it could not be conclusively determined at the time of sentencing that Graham would be a danger to society for the rest of his life, and a sentence of life without parole improperly denied the juvenile offender a chance to demonstrate growth, maturity, and rehabilitation.
+Further, it could not be conclusively determined at the time of sentencing that the juvenile defendant would be a danger to society for the rest of his life, and a sentence of life without parole improperly denied the juvenile offender a chance to demonstrate growth, maturity, and rehabilitation.